Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 What is Porto famous for?
 The Francesinha!
 For many people, Porto Food is the Francesinha.
 A staple of Porto cuisine and listed on nearly every café and restaurant menu, the Francesinha is the mother of all sandwiches.
 The name translates to ‘Little Frenchie’ and is somewhat similar to a Croque Madame – only thicker and messier.

 While each Porto restaurant has their own unique variations of the sandwich, standard ingredients include bread, cured ham, smoked sausage, fresh sausage, steak, cheese and a specialty sauce.
-The sandwich is layered with the meat and cheese and then grilled.
-As a final preparation, cheese is melted over the top of the sandwich (and usually a fried egg as well!) then drowned in a tomato and beer sauce.
+The creation begins with layers of meat and cheese and then grilled.
+As a final preparation, more cheese is melted over the top and a fried egg added, then it’s drowned in a tomato and beer sauce.

-The first time we tried this sandwich was in Lisbon – which was a mistake; the Francesinha is a Porto specialty food and, as such, the best Francesinhas are made in Porto.
+The first time we tried a Francesinha was in Lisbon – which was a mistake.
+This is a Porto specialty food and, as such, the best Francesinha is made in Porto!

 Where To Eat Francesinha: O Afonso Porto Restaurant